Lindrit14/QubixNew/README.md

 - **Check Solvability:** The app will automatically check if the cube state is valid and solvable.
 If not, adjust the colors.

 #### Solving the Cube
-- **Choose Solving Algorithm:** Select your preferred algorithm from the settings (CFOP or Min2Phase).
+- **Choose Solving Algorithm:** Select your preferred algorithm from the settings (We highly recommend Min2Phase instead of CFOP as for now).
 - **Solve the Cube:** Click on the "Solve Cube" button.
 The app will calculate the solution and provide step-by-step moves to solve the cube.
 - **Track Your Progress:** Follow the steps provided and track your progress using the 3D visualization.